MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.109.md

 (a) Applicability:

+(1) If provided in the actuarial documents, you may elect the Stage Removal Option.

-(1) You must have an additional coverage policy to elect this option.
+(2) You must have an additional coverage policy to elect this option.

-(2) You must elect this option in writing on or before the sales closing date for the first year it is in effect.
+(3) You must elect this option in writing on or before the sales closing date for the first year it is in effect.

-(3) This election is continuous, in accordance with section 2 of the Basic Provisions, unless canceled by the cancellation date.
+(4) This election is continuous, in accordance with section 2 of the Basic Provisions, unless canceled by the cancellation date.
 Your election of the Catastrophic Risk Protection Endorsement for your sugar beets in any crop year will be deemed to be cancellation of this option by you.

-(4) All insurable acreage of sugar beets in the county will be included under this option unless any acreage is specifically excluded by the Special Provisions.
+(5) All insurable acreage of sugar beets in the county will be included under this option unless any acreage is specifically excluded by the Special Provisions.

 (b) Insurance Guarantees: